Configure Spectrum Analyzer MATLAB Object

 Domain –– Select the domain of the input signal that you want to visualize.

 Frequency Resolution –– Select the spectral estimation method as

 Welch.
-For more information on these methods, see Algorithms.
+For more information on these methods, see Algorithms in the

 Averaging –– Select the method of averaging the power spectral estimate as